 Houston Program Established

 A full time program of study was inaugurated in Houston in January 1991, with courses taught on the University of Houston campus by full-time members of the school's faculty.
-The program, now in its 26th year, has developed into a major asset for the School.
+The program has developed into a major asset for the School.

 Interdisciplinary PhD in Information Science